cybertooth-io/ermahgerd-rails-api-cognito/README.md

 Perform the following from the command line:

+1. Create your config/credentials.yml.enc file (see _No Secrets Here - Credentials Instead_ section below).
 1. `bundle install` - will install any of the missing gems declared in the `Gemfile`
 1. `docker-compose up -d` - start up a Redis and PostgreSQL server in a container
 1. `rake db:create` - only required the first time, make sure your database is created